avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 The security of the BACnet/SC protocol, as well as of similar industrial protocols, relies on TLS 1.3 {{RFC8446}}, therefore implications of post-quantum cryptography have to be considered in both the TLS handshake and in the X.509 certificates used for the authentication.

-Lifetime: long lived use case.
+Lifetime: Long-lived.

-Protocol: negotiated: TLS.
+Protocol: Active Negotiation.

-Backward compatibility: is needed for the time window in which the upgrade will take place (e.g., 2-5 years).
+Backward compatibility: Limited.

 ## Software and Firmware update